 Places To Eat In Deep Ellum

 Have your sips and bites from Stirr’s rooftop patio- it’s one killer view of the Dallas skyline.
-Their all American menu and modern decor create one fabulous ambiance.
+Their all-American menu and modern decor create one fabulous ambiance.

 If you’re more in the mood for pizza, Cane Rosso is a popular Deep Ellum joint that has delicious wood-fired pies.
 Their crust topped with that hot gooey cheese will make you say “yeehaw!”

 For a true Texan meal during your 24 hours in Dallas eat at Pecan Lodge.
 It’s the best barbecue in Dallas in my opinion.
-Arrive early because the line quickly wraps around the building and you can expect to wait at a minimum one hour.
+Arrive early because the line quickly wraps around the building and you can expect to wait a minimum of one hour.

-There are many things to do in Downtown Dallas that you must-see during your one day visit.
+There are many things to do in Downtown Dallas that you must see during your one-day visit.